Reviews are in for former Press Secretary Sean Spicer's book — and they're not kind.

 The Wall Street Journal.
 He sums up the main issue with the The Briefing: Mr. Spicer’s book is much like his tenure as press secretary: short, littered with inaccuracies and offering up one consistent theme: Mr. Trump can do no wrong.

 And he points out many of the books errors.
 "Mr. Spicer has not been well served by the book’s fact checkers and copy editors," Karl writes, also noting that it's "light on insider detail of what was going on in the White House during his tumultuous time as press secretary."

 Karl's review is far from an endorsement.
 Some others haven't even read it, but

 their reviews mock his time as press secretary, like in Alexandra Petri's Washington Post review titled "Sean Spicer facts about Sean Spicer book."
 In it, she quips: "I have read it.
 I have read it more times than any book in history.
 Three million to 5 million fraudulent voters also read it."

 If you decide to read it yourself, here are some of the oddities — and untruths — you'll find inside.

 Spicer says that he's regularly asked if the president "permanently changed campaigning."
 The answer is "yes, but only up to a point" because Trump is so unique.
 And then came this description:

 He is a unicorn, riding a unicorn over a rainbow.
 His verbal bluntness involves risks that few candidates would dare take.
 His ability to pivot from a seemingly career-ending moment to a furious assault on his opponents is a talent few politicians can muster.
-Drew Angerer/Getty Images News/Getty Images
+2 Names Are Tricky Drew Angerer/Getty Images News/Getty Images

 Some of the book's inaccuracies could have been caught by a simple proofread.